ZCube/bitnami-compat/README.md

 This repository contains sources, binaries and recipes from Bitnami and other software.
 Each software has its own license.

 These images are not well tested.

+The images do not automatically receive security patches.

+This repository is considered a proof of concept only.

+Use at your own risk.